INNVTV/NetCore-Clean-Architecture/README.md

 ## MediatR Notifications
 MediatR

+## Dependency Injection and CoreConfiguration
+Dependency Injection is handled through the default .Net Core Service Provider.
+An ICoreConfiguration interface is used to encapsulate many infrastructure related settings and 3rd party service connectors.

+This is a helper class found in **Core.Common** that allows us to grouop many application, infrastructure and persitence related settings and connectors into a single class within our DI Container.

+The **InitializeCoreConfiguration()** should be called in your main entry point prior to adding the fully initialized CoreConfiguration class into your DI Container.

 ## ViewModels
 View models that are returned from Query methods will include UI related values such as "EditEnabled" and "DeleteEnabled"